TorontoDataScientistsWithoutBorder/pinyoursay/doc/plan.md

   - urban/city planner: understand the general public's needs on the ground in every part of the town
     - example 4: The city should seriously at least build one small library around here mannn!! (the community needs some sort of community services here while there is none!)
   - business developer: which part of the town needs what kind of services and goods:
-    - example 4: grocery stores, child care center would have good opportunities to sell as 6 condo towers nearby
+    - example 4: grocery stores, child care center would have good opportunities to sell in this part of town as 6 condo towers nearby (BLUE OCEAN here right now!!)